Final report for FNC19-1173

 - We had a strong harvest of both crops.

 This planting is very similar to the above planting.
 We used the exact same fabric and template spacing.
 Onions were planted in mid-April and the Sweet Potatoes after the risk of frost.
 We had a great onion crop.
 Onions were very large.
-We missed an important second/third hand weeding though.
+In 2019, we missed an important second/third hand weeding though.
 As a result, we had a surge in tall grass that grew up and around the onions.
-We couldn’t weed this because we did not want to disrupt the onions, but the tall grass shaded the sweet potatoes and lowered our sweet potato yields.
+We couldn't weed this because we did not want to disrupt the onions, but the tall grass shaded the sweet potatoes and lowered our sweet potato yields.
 After we harvested the onions we cleared the field of weeds and the sweet potatoes rebounded, but our short Michigan summers require the sweet potatoes to have full access to the sun through the whole growing season.
+In 2020, we made sure we did a very clean hand weeding the third time.
+This kept our field clean the whole season and harvesting for all crops much easier and we had a sizable sweet potato harvest.
+Our only issue was that many of the sweet potatoes had splits.
+We don't know if this was related to the intercropping, or the variety used.
+We observed that Beauregard had more firsts than Georgia Jet.
+We still weren't that pleased and will trial Covington in 2021.
+Several farmers on tours affirmed this as the best variety for quality sweet potatoes in Michigan.

-We had some staff changes mid-season so we were unable to properly account for yields, labor and return on investment.
-We will do this in 2020 and will share additional lessons learned.
+We had some staff changes mid-season so we were unable to properly account for yields, labor and return on investment in 2019.
+We were able to track this data in 2020.
+2020 had it own sets of challenges that need not be named.
+We survived though and had a good growing season.